DRLEdition19/profork-OFICIAL/README.md

 For A Full list, see the arch container manager menu in the installer.
-Many apps can be accessed in Filemanger-PCMANFM and more can be added via pacman and flatpak.
+Many apps can be accessed in Filemanager-PCMANFM and more can be added via pacman and flatpak.